ErlingSigurdson/SegMap595/README.md

-# Concept
+# SegMap595

-SegMap595 is a single-class embdedded-oriented C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.
+SegMap595 is a single-class embdedded-oriented Arduino-friendly C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.

+## Concept

 Usually outputting characters to a 7-segment display is done by forming all corresponding bytes (sometimes called "bit masks") in advance and hardcoding them.
 This library simplifies the job